 Plus, it comes with an extra set of strings, so you can keep practicing even when one breaks.

-Conclusion: If you’re on a tight budget then there is no better harp for the price than this one.
+Conclusion: If you’re on a tight budget, there’s no better harp for the price than this one.

-#4 Best Brand – AKLOT Lyre Harp, 16 Strings
+#4 Best Lyre Harp Brand – AKLOT Lyre Harp, 16 Strings

 Introducing the Aklot 16 String Lyre Harp – perfect for anyone looking for a beautiful, quality instrument with great sound.

 It has a rich, ringing tone that can fill any room.
-Whether you’re a beginner or experienced musician, the Aklot lyre harp is sure to impress.
+Whether you’re a beginner or experienced musician, the Aklot lyre harp should fit your needs.